-- (1) The "trading book" includes the position of the financial products (including goods and derivative financial products) and physical products held for the purpose of trading or for the risk hedging of the trading book position.
-The term "trading purpose" stated in the preceding paragraph refers to the intention of a short-term gain or to generate or secure the arbitrage from actual or expected short-term price fluctuations. - 2Financial products and physical products that are not held for the aforementioned purpose are within the scope of the "banking book". - 3Market risk management scope: - I. For interest rates and equity securities, it is only necessary to compute the capital needed for market risk of the trading book.
+- 1 The "trading book" includes the position of the financial products (including goods and derivative financial products) and physical products held for the purpose of trading or for the risk hedging of the trading book position.
+The term "trading purpose" stated in the preceding paragraph refers to the intention of a short-term gain or to generate or secure the arbitrage from actual or expected short-term price fluctuations. - 2 Financial products and physical products that are not held for the aforementioned purpose are within the scope of the "banking book". - 3 Market risk management scope: - I. For interest rates and equity securities, it is only necessary to compute the capital needed for market risk of the trading book. - II.
+For foreign exchange and products, it is necessary to compute the capital needed for all market risks.